hulakdar/SIGIL/README.md

+THIS IS NOR MY WORK
+THIS IS A FORK OF https://gitlab.com/geoff-nagy/sigil

+All I did was added MacOS support.

 # Sound, Input, and Graphics Integration Library (SIGIL)

 A very simple cross-platform library for playing audio, handling basic input, and drawing 2D graphics such as sprites, shapes, and text.
 Designed to have little or no learning curve.